wyattferguson/pattern/docs/setup_guide/testing.md

 # Skip files that have no executable code
 skip_empty = true

-# Show line numbers of code that wasnt executed.
+# Show line numbers of code that wasn't executed.
 show_missing = true

 # Show test failure, when coverage is under 100%